viandwi24/viandwi24/README.md

 </table>

 <details>
-  <summary>See the details of the Database and Framework that I use</summary>
+  <summary align="center">See the details of the Database and Framework that I use</summary>
   <h3 align="center">Database & API</h3>
   <table align="center">
     <tr>